DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 # Tutorial23 - Command Queues

-This tutorial demonstrates how to optimize rendering using multiple command queues, also known as async compute.
+This tutorial demonstrates how to use multiple command queues to perform rendering in parallel with copy and compute operations.

-## Queues in desktop GPUs
+## Command Queues in Desktop GPUs

-All GPU commands are recorded to the command buffers, then they are submitted to one of the queues (VkQueue, ID3D12CommandQueue, MTLCommandQueue), which is just an API for the driver, and then these commands are executed on the GPU.
+When CPU issues a command (render, compute, copy, etc.), it is not executed immediately by the GPU.
+Instead, it is recorded into a command buffer.
+When the buffer contains enough commands, it is submitted to the command queue (VkQueue, ID3D12CommandQueue, MTLCommandQueue), which is then passed to the driver, that schedules them to be executed on the GPU.
-But what is the path of GPU commands before they start executing on compute units?
+But what is the path of GPU commands before they get executed on compute units?

-We have only a software queue, which is controlled by the driver, there can be a lot of them.
+An application can only access *software* command queues provided by the driver.
-Each application which uses GPU, like a game, browser, video player and even a desktop, has their own software queue or multiple queues.
+Each application that uses GPU, like a game, browser, video player and even the desktop, sees their own software queues.

 ![](img/img1.png)

-The GPU driver receives multiple commands from multiple queues, but then all commands processed by a single command processor, which is distributed workload on compute units.
-Command processor can execute in parallel only a small number of commands which have no dependencies between them, for example: some compute and copy commands or single render pass with multiple draw calls.
+The GPU driver receives multiple command lists from multiple queues, but then all commands are processed by the single command processor, that distributes workload across compute units.
+The command processor can execute in parallel only a small number of commands that have no dependencies between them, for example: some compute and copy commands or a single render pass with multiple draw calls.
-The large workload from one application will cause a slow down of other applications which are using GPU.
-But GPU driver and hardware may divide commands from a single application to small blocks and alternately execute blocks from different applications.
+A large workload from one application will cause a slow down of other applications that are using the GPU.
+But the GPU driver and hardware may divide command buffers from a single application into small chunks and alternately execute chunks from different applications.
-This allows applications with low workload like a browser or video player to render in 60FPS when a game with high workload executes just in 10 FPS.
+This allows applications with low workload like a browser or a video player to render at 60 FPS when a game with high workload runs at just 10 FPS.
 Current hardware has limitations that do not allow it to run render pass in parallel with compute, copy or another render pass.
 But a separate command processor can execute any command in parallel with the main command processor.
-Current hardware has a single graphics processor, multiple compute command processors and some transfer command processors.
+Current hardware typically has a single graphics processor, multiple compute command processors and some transfer command processors.

 ![](img/img2.png)

-As opposed to CPU, the GPU will always use as many compute units as possible, so when you use an async compute queue you don't unlock any secret power of GPU.
+As opposed to CPU, the GPU always uses as many compute units as possible, so when you use an async compute queue, you don't unlock any secret power of GPU.
 Then what is the point of parallelization?
-In an ideal renderer each command occupies all compute units or runs in parallel with further commands and together occupies all compute units.
+In an ideal renderer each command occupies all compute units or runs in parallel with further commands and together uses GPU by 100%.
-But in real renderer this is newer happens for many reasons:
+But in real renderer this never happens for many reasons:
-* GPU waits for new commands from CPU side or waits for fence signal
+* GPU waits for new commands from CPU side or waits for fence signal and has no work to do
-* Loading from VRAM to cache, cache misses
+* Loading from VRAM to cache, cache misses stalls execution units
 * Loading from cache to VRAM, cache flushes
 * Uncached access to memory (UAV resources), atomic operations
 * Memory bandwidth